Exploring Self-Gravitating Cylindrical Structures in Modified Gravity: Insights from Scalar-Vector-Tensor Theory: Conclusions

 One such intriguing alternative to GR is the Scalar-Vector-Tensor (SVT) theory proposed by L. Heisenberg.
 This comprehensive theoretical framework incorporates scalar, vector, and tensor modes concurrently, presenting a rich tapestry of solutions to a myriad of cosmological enigmas.
 In the pursuit of advancing our understanding, this paper embarks on a meticulous investigation of cylindrical symmetric, non-rotating, static solutions within the SVT theory, with a specific emphasis on elucidating the intricacies of linear and quadratic scalar profiles.

 In traversing the landscape of the linear regime, exact metric functions reveal themselves in the elegant language of Bessel's functions, affording us invaluable insights into the geometric attributes of cylindrical solutions.
 Venturing beyond the confines of linearity, we embrace a perturbative approach to unravel solutions that transcend the linear profile.
 While the terrain of perturbative equations may initially appear formidable, a methodical traversal illuminates a reductionist path, facilitating the discovery of solutions for both metric and gauge fields.
 Our findings, extending into realms beyond linearity, cast a radiant beam on the existence of cosmic strings and the genesis of an additional $U(1)$ hair within the solutions.
+In addition to establishing the stability and perturbative behavior of cylindrical solutions within SVT theory, it is pertinent to note the implications of conical singularities and the theoretical considerations regarding the mass of cosmic strings.
+These aspects, while touched upon in the broader context of modified gravity theories, represent avenues for further investigation beyond the scope of this study.
+Understanding the implications of conical singularities and the dynamics of cosmic strings within SVT theory not only enriches our theoretical understanding but also offers potential insights into their observable effects in astrophysical and cosmological contexts.

 Although our inquiry refrains from delving into the intricacies of singularity theorems, our meticulously crafted metrics in both the linear and perturbative domains unfurl conical singularities, wherein the conical factor bears a poignant relationship with the mass of the cosmic string.
 This tantalizing revelation hints at the prospect of delineating a form of no-go theorem within this nuanced framework.
 In summation, our expedition engenders a panoramic vista of the SVT theory as a compelling alternative to GR, showcasing its remarkable versatility in grappling with the manifold gravitational phenomena that adorn the cosmic tapestry.
+Further phenomenological studies represent an intriguing future direction for this research.
+For instance, investigating the impact of cylindrical structures on the large-scale universe structure holds significant potential.
+Moreover, exploring the formation mechanisms and stability criteria of cosmic strings within the SVT theory will shed light on the conditions under which these structures can form and endure.